Washing and bathing

 - Isolation - some people may become anxious if they are left on their own and may want you to stay with them while they are washing.

 - Incontinence - this may be a sensitive issue for both of you.
 If the person has an accident, they may feel ashamed.
 They may refuse to admit that it has happened, or to wash afterwards.
 Try to be reassuring and adopt an approach that fits with the nature of your relationship with the person.
 A matter-of-fact approach, or humour, often works well.
-(See factsheet 502, Coping with incontinence for more information.)
+(See factsheet 502, Managing toilet problems and incontinence for more information.)

 Talk positively and sensitively to the person about how you feel about bathing them.
 Reassure them that even though it is a very personal activity, you are happy to help.
 Ask how they feel and how they would prefer you to do things.
 Try to find ways to help them remain independent in as many ways as possible and offer support as unobtrusively as you can.